 Enroll in this free ‘How To Start And Monetize A Blog‘ course from HerPaperRoute, where you will learn how to set up your own self-hosted website or blog with easy to understand step by step instructions.

 - Storenvy is a good place to set up your own online shop if you are just selling a couple things here and there.
 There are no setup or membership fees, but Storenvy takes a dollar off each of your sales from anything you sell in your shop, and 10%+ if you use their marketplace feature.
 Be advised, that they even take a cut off of your shipping rate.
 This can add up to being quite expensive if you are selling a lot, unfortunately.
 If you do try Storenvy, I do recommend using the Marketplace, as there is a big audience of members/potential customers there.

 - Shopify is my choice for the best place to sell your items / run an online shop if you don’t want to sell on your own website.
 Similar to Storenvy, but instead of them taking a cut off of each of your sales, you just pay a small set monthly subscription rate and then you can sell as much as you want and keep all of your money.
 I prefer Shopify for this reason.
-You can try a 14-day free trial – and see my how-to-guide for Shopify, here.
+You can try a 14-day free trial – and get a free how-to-guide for Shopify, here.

 - Ebay The online auction website is easy to use, post your item, and it will sell to the highest bidder.
 Ebay takes a cut off of the sale price.

 - Etsy – Another popular option for selling your products in an online marketplace.
 They also take a cut of your sales, however.

 - Instagram You can add shoppable links to your Instagram image posts now, by connecting a Facebook catalog.
 Here is a step by step guide on adding shoppable links to Instagram.